devkcud/mk/README.md

 `mk [+<folder>] [-] [filename]`

 - `+<folder>`: Create a new directory with the specified name and add it to the directory stack.
 - `-`: Remove the last added directory from the directory stack.
+(Tip: You can stack in a single argument e.g.: mk +project +go -- README.md)
 - `filename`: Create an empty file with the specified name.
 If directories are added to the directory stack, the file will be created within them.
-Example: `myfile.txt`

 ## Example